aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishape/get_officeinteropshapeid/_index.md

 ---
 title: get_OfficeInteropShapeId()
 second_title: Aspose.Slides for C++ API Reference
-description: "Gets unique shape identifier in slide scope.
+description: "Returns a slide-scoped unique identifier that remains constant for the lifetime of the shape and lets PowerPoint or interop code reliably reference the shape from anywhere in the document.
 Read-only uint32_t.
-See also IShape::get_UniqueId for getting unique shape identifier in presentation scope."
+See also IShape::get_UniqueId."
 type: docs
 weight: 456
 url: /aspose.slides/ishape/get_officeinteropshapeid/